-An agency may apply to use penalty permit imprint procedures by completing Form 3615.
+[1-27-13] An agency may apply to use penalty permit imprint procedures by completing Form 3615.
 The agency submits it to the Post Office where the mailings are to be deposited.
 The agency must show the complete name of the agency and, if applicable, the name of the component unit in the "Name of Applicant" section of the form.
-When the agency receives authorization to use a penalty permit imprint number not shown in the most recent listing in the Postal Bulletin, a copy of the authorizing letter from the Post Office Accounting manager, USPS Headquarters, must be submitted with Form 3615 to the Post Office where mailings are to be made.
+When the agency receives authorization to use a penalty permit imprint number, a Form 3615 must be submitted to the Post Office where mailings will be entered.
 These procedures also apply when an agency uses a contractor to mail penalty permit imprint matter, unless the agency provides the contractor with the completed Form 3615 to submit to the entry Post Office.
 Fees are reimbursed under 7.2 and are not paid to the local Post Office.
 The USPS is not required to complete Form 3615 to activate its own permit imprint number (G-10) at Post Offices.